maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 policy similar to the main policy, and this loss is added to the total loss as an aux loss
     - this main reason for this is because we want the rollout policy to also learn from the whole policy in becoming better at imagining
-    - this is like the other imagination based one above cuz in that one it was the same policy that was used
+    - this is like the other imagination based one above because in that one it was the same policy that was used for imagining and acting
 - The env model can be trained as we go or pre trained (pre is better), and so you can change how much the imagination based part affects the main policy based on how much pretraining the env model got
-- Using the main performance loss and these aux losses and maybe a resource loss we use A3C as the training alg on this architecture (this works cuz the arch outputs the policy and state value aka it can be used as an actor-critic model which is how it is trained)
+- Using the main performance loss and these aux losses and maybe a resource loss we use A3C as the training alg on this architecture

 ## Multi-Agent RL